awslabs/green-boost/docs/docs/contributing.md

 });
 ```

-Also, for any library used in `gboost-ui` and the consuming package (ui folder), you'll want to add that library to Vite's [resolve.dedupe](https://vitejs.dev/config/#resolve-dedupe) configuration parameter.
+For any library used in `gboost-ui` and the consuming package (ui folder), you'll want to add that library to Vite's [resolve.dedupe](https://vitejs.dev/config/#resolve-dedupe) configuration parameter.
 See an explanation [here](https://blog.maximeheckel.com/posts/duplicate-dependencies-npm-link/).
-Here is an inexhaustive list:

-`["aws-amplify", "@aws-amplify/ui-react", "graphql", "graphql-tag", "react", "react-dom", "react-icons", "react-router-dom"]`
+Here is an inexhaustive list: `["aws-amplify", "@aws-amplify/ui-react", "graphql", "graphql-tag", "react", "react-dom", "react-icons", "react-router-dom"]`

 ### gboost